totten/esmdemo/README.md

 2. [hello-vuejs-cdn.js](js/hello-vuejs-cdn.js) imports VueJS from CDN.
 3. When you open the page, you will see a "Hello world" message rendered by VueJS.

-### Hello World: VueJS CDN (`civicrm/esmdemo/hello-vuejs-cdn`)
+### Hello World: ReactJS CDN (`civicrm/esmdemo/hello-reactjs-cdn`)

-1. This [page-controller](CRM/Esmdemo/Page/VueJSCDN.php) loads the [HTML template](templates/CRM/Esmdemo/Page/VueJS.tpl) and the module [hello-vuejs-cdn.js](js/hello-vuejs-cdn.js).
+1. This [page-controller](CRM/Esmdemo/Page/ReactJSCDN.php) loads the [HTML template](templates/CRM/Esmdemo/Page/ReactJS.tpl) and the module [hello-reactjs-cdn.js](js/hello-reactjs-cdn.js).
-2. [hello-vuejs-cdn.js](js/hello-vuejs-cdn.js) imports VueJS from CDN.
+2. [hello-reactjs-cdn.js](js/hello-reactjs-cdn.js) imports ReactJS from CDN.
-3. When you open the page, you will see a "Hello world" message rendered by VueJS.
+3. When you open the page, you will see a "Hello world" message rendered by ReactJS.

 ## Part 2.
 Import Map Support